International Efforts to Reduce Poverty in Laos

 In particular, these types of projects seek high-quality products for international markets where consumers pay extra for ethically produced foreign products.
 Brand Laos has looked into products and services such as tea, silk-based clothing and ecotourism.

 Conditions in rural Laotian households have improved drastically in recent decades, thanks to these international efforts.
 The Laotian national poverty rate was 46% in 1992 and fell to 23% in 2015.
 Additionally, households have greater access to electricity, water and even extraneous symbols of development like smartphones.
-With continued work, the poverty rate in Laos should continue to go down.
+The continued work should increasingly reduce poverty in Laos.

 – Maggie Sun